stebrech/accessible-pdf/_basics/defining-pdf-tags-in-word.md

 ### Word for Mac

 1. Select “File” → “Save As”
-2. Select the option "PDF" in the drop-down “File format”
+2. Select the option “PDF” in the drop-down “File format”
-3. Activate the option "Optimal for electronic distribution and accessibility
+3. Activate the option “Optimal for electronic distribution and accessibility”

  [1]: https://accessible-pdf.info/en/basics/structure-with-the-help-of-multi-level-headings/
  [2]: https://accessible-pdf.info/wp/wp-content/uploads/word-list.png